eduarda-aires/eduarda-aires/README.md

 ## 🌟 Featured Projects
 - **Cosplay Planner Web App:** A React-based app designed to help users plan and organize cosplays, including features for tracking materials, deadlines, and sources of inspiration.
-- **Ruralia Mobile App:** A mobile application developed as my University Final Project, using Flutter, with the goal of transforming rural tourism in Portugal into a more sustainable and engaging experience through gamification.
+- **[Ruralia Mobile App](https://github.com/yourusername/ruralia-mobile-app)**: A mobile application developed as my University Final Project, using **Flutter**, with the goal of transforming rural tourism in Portugal into a more sustainable and engaging experience through gamification.

 ## 🛠️ My Skillset